Syrian Christians heed Pope's call to pray for peace

 Television footage showed some worshippers holding Syrian flags and hand-written signs against military intervention.
 "Hands off Syria," one read.

-Clergy at the Damascus service also referenced the recent violence in Maaloula, a historic Christian town in the center of the country where some inhabitants still speak Aramaic, the language of Jesus.
+Clergy at the Damascus service also referenced the recent violence in Maaloula, a historic Christian town in the centre of the country where some inhabitants still speak Aramaic, the language of Jesus.

 "If Maaloula has been hurt, then it is a call for the world to hear: 'Look, this place, this heritage that you love so much, look what they have done to it'," Laham said as some worshippers wept.
 He implored Syrian clergy and Christians to resist the temptation to emigrate.